-- 1.0 An effective Public Financial Management PFM), which includes the tools of Medium-Term Expenditure Framework (MTEF), Performance-Informed Budgeting (PIB) and its associated Organizational Performance Indicator Framework (OPIF), Zero-Based Budgeting (ZBB), Program Budgeting (PB), and Bottom-up Budgeting (BuB), achieves the following objectives: - "Spending within means", or aggregate fiscal discipline resources should be used in a planned and deliberate medium-term strategy within the aggregate resource constraints. - "Spending on the right priorities", or allocative efficiency spending should be aligned with socio-economic priorities, as spelled out in the Philippine Development Plan (PDP). - "Spending with value-for-money", or operational efficiency all public goods and services must be provided at the most reasonable cost and considers the absorptive capacity of the agency given the shift to the one year validity of appropriations. - 1.1 MTEF the planning-budgeting framework used by the government to provide a three-year forward perspective to the decision making process during budget preparation.
-The framework facilitates the determination of the fiscal space (available uncommitted funds) available for allocation among the key programs taking into account the future cost of approved and ongoing programs under the forward estimates (FE) process and the fiscal consolidation targets of the National Government.. - 1.2 PIB a budgeting approach that uses performance information to inform Congress and the public about the outputs and outcomes a GOCC is committing to deliver in exchange for its budget.
-The performance information is presented alongside the budget in the NEP and includes: a) the purposes/objectives for which the funds are required; b) the outputs that would be produced or the services that would be rendered; and c) the quantity, quality and timeliness targets for the outputs and/or services.
+In the Philippine setting, PEM includes the tools of Medium-Term Expenditure Framework (MTEF), Performance-Informed Budgeting (PIB) and its associated Organizational Performance Indicator Framework (OPIF), Zero-Based Budgeting (ZBB), Program or Convergence Budgeting (P/CB), and Bottom-up Budgeting (BUB).
+It achieves the following objectives:

+- "Spending within means", or aggregate fiscal discipline resources should be used in a planned and deliberate medium-term strategy within the aggregate resource constraints. - "Spending on the right priorities", or allocative efficiency spending should be aligned with socio-economic priorities, as spelled out in the Philippine Development Plan (PDP). - "Spending with value-for-money", or operational efficiency all public goods and services must be provided at the most reasonable cost and considers the absorptive capacity of the agency given the thrust to maximize government's contribution to economic growth. - Spending for the empowerment of citizens, or participatory budgeting through citizen's participation in governance, by allowing citizens to play a key role in identifying, discussing, and prioritizing public spending projects. - 1.1 MTEF the planning-budgeting framework used by the government to provide a three-year forward perspective to the decision making process during budget preparation.
+The framework facilitates the determination of the fiscal space (uncommitted funds) available for allocation for needed new and expended programs taking into account the future cost of approved and ongoing programs under the forward estimates (FE) process and the fiscal consolidation targets of the National Government. - 1.2 PIB a budgeting approach that uses performance information to inform Congress and the public about the outputs and outcomes an agency/GOCC is committing to deliver in exchange for the approval of its budget.
+The performance information is presented alongside the budget in the NEP and includes: a) the organizational outcomes for which the funds are required; b) the major final outputs (goods or services) that would be produced or that would be rendered to external clients; and c) the quantity, quality and timeliness targets for the outputs and/or services.

-The PIB focuses more on outputs and outcomes of the GOCC and places less emphasis on its inputs needs.
+The PIB focuses more on outputs and outcomes of the agency/GOCC and places less emphasis on its input needs.
 It links funding to results, and provides a framework for more informed resource allocation and management.

-An outcome-based PIB shall continue to be adopted in the FY 2016 Budget with the following objectives:
+An agency/GOCC outcome-based PIB shall continue to be adopted in the FY 2017 to provide the agency/GOCC the following benefits: